chapeljuice/linkedout/README.md

-# LinkedOut - A Satirical LinkedIn Clone (Made Mostly By AI / Vibe Coding)
+# LinkedOut - A Satirical LinkedIn Clone

 A humorous, satirical take on LinkedIn built with React, TypeScript, and Sass.
-This project mimics the look and feel of LinkedIn while featuring fake posts that poke fun at typical LinkedIn content.
+This project mimics the look and feel of LinkedIn while featuring fake posts that poke fun at typical LinkedIn content. **Made almost entirely by AI & Vibe Coding**

 ## Features

 - **LinkedIn-style UI**: Authentic look and feel matching LinkedIn's design
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **Intro Component**: Clear explanation of the satirical nature and call-to-action for sharing
 - **Fake Posts**: Satirical content that parodies common LinkedIn posts
 - **Interactive Elements**: Like, comment, share, and send buttons (visual only)
 - **Modern Tech Stack**: Built with React 18, TypeScript, and Sass